mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 - **Result**: Plans are finalized.
 - **Grade**: A

-We've finalized a plan for managing TinyPilot licenses, and I think everyone involved is happy with the plan.
-It offers a smooth user experience while not overinvesting engineering effort into a complex system.
+We've finalized a plan for managing TinyPilot licenses, and I think everyone involved is happy.
+It offers a smooth user experience and minimizes engineering complexity.

 ### Send TinyPilot Voyager to two YouTube creators or bloggers for review

 - **Result**: I was too busy with hiring to get to this.
 - **Grade**: F

 I didn't make any progress here.
-I really should have made hiring a new Support Engineer one of my goals instead because that's what I spent most of the month doing.
+I really should have made hiring one of my goals instead because that's what I spent most of the month doing.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats